upengareri/fastai_part1/tools/curlwget_extension.md

 ### Why use it?
 It maintains the session when downloading large files over an unstable internet connection.
+Also useful when the download item is hidden behind login.

 ### How to use it?